 DDI will accept multiple proposals per year from each qualified applicant.
 However, the grand total of grant funding an applicant can receive each year will be no more than $25,000.

 Proposed projects must be consistent with the design guidelines found in the Urban Design Guidelines of the 360 Plan.
 Before commencing construction, projects may be required to undergo a design review with the City of Dallas and DDI.

 Proposed projects should comply with all federal, state, and local laws, ordinances, rules, and regulations.
 The applicant shall obtain all required local, state, and federal permits prior to commencing construction.
 DDI is not responsible for obtaining any required permits for the proposed project.

-Grant funds provided by DDI will be less than or equal to 50 percent of all costs related to the proposed project, including actual costs of supplies, materials, construction, labor, and associated taxes.
-Grant awards will range from $1,000 to $25,000 per project.
-DDI reserves the right to modify grant award amounts to meet program budget requirements; therefore, applicants may be offered an amount less than 50 percent of total project costs.
+Grant funds awarded by DDI will be less than or equal to 50 percent of all costs related to the proposed project in an amount not to exceed $25,000.
+Costs covered by the grant include the actual costs of supplies, materials, construction, labor, and associated taxes.
+DDI reserves the right to modify grant award amounts to meet program budget requirements; therefore, applicants may be offered an amount less than the total requested funds.

 Once the project has been completed, and the applicant has submitted all required documentation, DDI will reimburse the applicant with its mutually-agreed upon share of grant funds.

 To be considered for an award, applicants must complete the application form, limiting responses to the space provided, except where additional materials are specifically requested.
 Complete proposals must contain all information and materials requested in the Proposal Contents Checklist (see below).
 Incomplete proposals will not be considered.
 Proposals will be reviewed for required documentation upon submittal; it is recommended that each proposal be submitted prior to the deadline to ensure that it is complete and will be accepted.